 Our associates and managers at our Company-operated locations are trained and empowered to resolve most customer issues at the location level.
-In addition, we have simplified our rental agreements for both the Avis and Budget brands to make them easier for our customers to read and understand.
 We also continuously track customer-satisfaction levels by sending location-specific surveys to recent customers and utilize detailed reports and tracking to assess and identify ways that we can improve our customer service delivery and the overall customer experience.
-In 2015, we received feedback from more than 1 million customers.
-Our location-specific surveys ask customers to evaluate their overall satisfaction with their rental experience, among other things.
+In 2016, we received feedback from more than 2 million customers globally.
+Our location-specific surveys ask customers to evaluate their overall satisfaction with their rental experience and the likelihood that they will recommend our brands, as well as key elements of the rental experience.
 Results are analyzed in aggregate and by location to help further enhance our service levels to our customers.

-In 2015, we also introduced a new comprehensive case management system that our customer care agents use to consistently and expeditiously handle a variety of issues and questions from our customers around the world.
+In 2016, we expanded and enhanced our comprehensive case management system that our customer care agents use to consistently and expeditiously handle a variety of issues and questions from our customers.